MachineMakesNoise/wevent/api.md

 <a name="Wevent+on"></a>
 ### wevent.on(object, eventListener) ⇒ <code>function</code>
 Bind event listener to object.
+You can bind to this function as well, theemitted arguments are : (off function for this on), (object listened on),(event listener supplied).

 **Kind**: instance method of <code>[Wevent](#Wevent)</code>
 **Returns**: <code>function</code> - Off function tied directly to recently boundevent listener.